-If you’re planning to visit Sibiu, you’re in for one of the best travel experiences in Romania as for many this small city is the most beautiful in the country.
-Catching your attention with its unique mix of well-conserved architecture that makes you feel like you landed directly in Central Europe, medieval fortifications, monumental churches of different confessions, boutique shops and narrow romantic streets, Sibiu simply fascinates.
+If you’re planning to visit Sibiu, you’re in for one of the best travel experiences in Romania as for many this small city is the most beautiful in Transylvania.
+Sibiu simply fascinates with its unique mix of well-conserved architecture that makes you feel like you landed directly in Central Europe, medieval fortifications, monumental churches of different confessions, boutique shops, and narrow streets.

 It’s a must-see if you want to experience the magic of Transylvania and a great destination no matter the season.
 If you’re planning a longer trip, Fagaras Mountains are only a few kilometers away and so are many traditional villages where you can enjoy typical rural life.

-Sibiu was also a powerful political center as it subordinated all the lands inhabited by the Saxon colonists.
-It was the headquarters of the Evangelical Church and of the Saxon University, the central judicial and administrative institution of the Saxons.
+Sibiu was also a powerful political center as it subordinated all the lands inhabited by the colonists.
+It was the headquarters of the Evangelical Church and of the Saxon University, the central judicial and administrative institution of the Saxons of Transylvania.

-During the Habsburg domination, the Catholic Church made quite a comeback in the city, the authorities even built a tall Catholic Church to purposely block the view from the Large Square of the Evangelical Church.
-Even so, the German community who was the majority remained Evangelical.
+During the Habsburg domination, the Catholic Church made quite a comeback in the city.
+The authorities even built a tall Catholic Church to purposely block the view from the Large Square of the Evangelical Church.
+Even so, the German community who represented the majority remained Evangelical.

 At the end of the First World War, Transylvania united with Romania, back then a kingdom.
-But, overall, the 20th century is a darker chapter in the history of the local German community.
-The communists sent many of them to forced labor camps, confiscated their goods and properties.
-In the end, the descendants of this ethnic group that once founded and created one of the most powerful cities in Transylvania migrated massively abroad in the last decades of the past century.
+But, overall, the 20th century remained a darker chapter in the history of the local German community.
+The communists sent many of them to forced labor camps in Siberia, confiscated their goods and properties.
+In the end, the descendants of the colonists that once founded and created one of the most powerful cities in Transylvania migrated massively abroad in the last decades of the past century.

 Before you visit Sibiu, check our guide to the best things to do and places to see.
-Remember to book your accommodation in time, there are plenty of events taking place in the city and sometimes it’s difficult to find a room short notice especially if you want to stay in the center.
+Remember to book your accommodation in time, there are plenty of events taking place in the city, and sometimes it’s difficult to find a nice place on short notice.

-Also, walking is the best idea as it’s the most fun and least complicated option.
-You should reserve a full weekend if you’re planning to include museum visits to your itinerary.
+You should reserve a full weekend if you’re planning to include museum visits in your itinerary.
 After all, Sibiu has great museums, but then again the city has so much to offer that you might find yourself doing something completely different than your original plan.

-Don’t forget to book your accommodation in time as Sibiu is a very popular destination.
-If you’re looking for a guest house right in the heart of the Old Town, we recommend Rosen Villa Sibiu, Maison Elysee, Cetatea Medievala or Casa Timpuri Vechi.
-If you prefer to rent an apartment, try Casa Hermani, Apartament Piata Mica, Hermannstadt House or Central Parc Studios.
+Don’t forget to book your accommodation in advance as Sibiu is a very popular destination.
+If you’re looking for a guest house right in the heart of the Old Town, we recommend Rosen Villa Sibiu, Maison Elysee, Cetatea Medievala, or Casa Timpuri Vechi.
+If you prefer to rent an apartment, try Casa Hermani, Apartament Piata Mica, Hermannstadt House, or Central Parc Studios.

 Take a peek at the charming interior courts from the historical center.
 At number 12 on Nicolae Balcescu, in the court of the house that belonged centuries ago to Michael von Brukenthal, you’ll see his coat of arms and also his wife’s, Countess Christina Teleki.
 On Avram Iancu, at number 8, step inside to see a large court with columns and vine.

-Go inside the former Jesuit college, the building between the Council Tower and the Catholic Church, if you want to see the statue of Saint Nepomuk, moved here from the Large Square after the communists came to power.
+Go inside the former Jesuit college, the building between the Council Tower and the Catholic Church, to see the statue of Saint Nepomuk, moved here from the Large Square after the communists came to power.